berkeley-cdss/berkeley-class-site/docs/style-guide.md

 **Lecture**{: .label .label-lecture }
 ```

 `**Section**` controls the text of the label. `{: .label }` designates that it should be a label. `{: .label-section }` controls the color of the label as defined in `_sass/custom/custom.scss`.
 There is nothing technically preventing you from doing something like `**Section**{: .label .label-discussion }`.
-We recommend you take advantage of this if your course uses different wording for a basic element, for example above `Reading` `Guide` and `Course Notes` all use the same label: `{: .label .label-reading }`.
+We recommend you take advantage of this if your course uses different wording for a basic element, for example above `Reading`, `Guide`, and `Course Notes` all use the same label: `{: .label .label-reading }`.

-You can find labels defined in `_sass/custom/custom.scss`.
+The styling of each label is defined in `_sass/custom/custom.scss`.
 If you would like to change any of the default colors, please place your updates in `_sass/custom/course_overrides.scss`.
 You don't need to delete the original definitions in  `_sass/custom/custom.scss`; the course overrides will take precedent.

 ## Buttons

 We also provide buttons that you can place at the top of your course's page.
 These can also be found in `_sass/custom/custom.scss`.
 Again, if you want to change these, please place your updates in `_sass/custom/course_overrides.scss` which will take precedent over the original definitons.

 The markdown for a button is like so: